Sartell Election Judges Needed

 You must demonstrate a satisfactory set of basic skills prior to being assigned to work in a precinct.
 In addition, judges must demonstrate familiarity with current election laws.

-Election judges can choose to work at either the primary election and general election or both.
+Election judges can choose to work at either the special election, primary election, and/or general election.
 They begin work at 6:00 a.m. and work until the polls are closed and the results tallied, usually about 15 – 16 hours.

-In most cases, you will be contacted by the Assistant Finance Director well in advance of the election.
+In most cases, you will be contacted by the City Clerk well in advance of the election.
 However, last-minute replacements are usually made by telephone during the days immediately preceding the election.
-If you are unsure whether or not you are scheduled to work the next election, contact the Assistant Finance Director (320)258-7303.
+If you are unsure whether or not you are scheduled to work the next election, contact the City Clerk (320)258-7303.

 - Each precinct will have three protective check-in shields to limit exposure to voters.